 Definitions that matter

-UTC (Coordinated Universal Time) is the atomic reference used by computers, aviation, satellites, and anybody who cares about precision.
-GMT (Greenwich Mean Time) is a historical term tied to the mean solar time at the Royal Observatory in London.
-In practice, the UK government uses GMT during winter and British Summer Time (BST, UTC+01:00) during summer.
-When a meeting invite says “10:00 GMT” in July, six different people will interpret it six ways.
-UTC never shifts, so using it removes the guesswork.
+UTC (Coordinated Universal Time) is the atomic clock reference everything serious uses—aviation, satellites, APIs.
+GMT (Greenwich Mean Time) is a historical label tied to the mean solar time at the Royal Observatory.
+The UK government runs GMT in winter, then switches to British Summer Time (BST, UTC+01:00) in summer.
+Drop “10:00 GMT” into a July invite and half the world argues about whether you meant BST.
+UTC never shifts, so it removes the guesswork.

 When the difference appears